 This is a high-level property, which captures the relationship between an instance of E7 Activity and anything, that is, an instance of E1 CRM Entity that may have had some bearing upon it.

 The property has more specific sub properties.

 Examples:

 The designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22).
 (Dorman Long, 1932)

-In First Order Logic:
+In first-order logic: